 Naturally enhancing your meals and beverages with ingredients that provide a function beyond that of which we typically attribute to food is practice that will be expanding outside of Ayurvedic centers and health food stores in the coming year.

-Adaptogens like ashwagandha, lions mane and cordycps that regulate our bodies physical physical and or emotional functioning as well as natural enhancements like collagen and chlorophyll will be popping up in beneficial beverage infusions of all kinds.
+Adaptogens like ashwagandha, lions mane and cordycps, collagen and chlorophyll will be popping up in beverage infusions of all kinds.

-Thanks to the mainstreaming of marijuana the benefits of CBD are becoming apparent to a much wider audience than ever before.
-Expect to see CBD and THC infusions (where legal) in lattes, syrups, elixers, smoothies, cocktails, meals and desserts.
+Thanks to the mainstreaming of marijuana and CBD expect to see CBD and THC infusions (where legal) in lattes, syrups, elixers, smoothies, cocktails, meals and desserts.
 Hemp products like hemp seeds, hemp hearts and hemp oil will also see a rise.

 As consumers constantly demand what’s new and unexpected frozen treats are not out of the hot seat.
 Ice creams, shaved ice, sorbets, gelatos and pops made in wild flavors from abnormal ingredients are all the rage.
 Same goes for boozy frozen treats like sorbet mimosas, spiked shakes and alcohol pops.

-Artisanal and to-go versions of childhood snacks, geared mainly towards the keto diet, will be huge this year.
+Artisanal and to-go versions of childhood snacks, geared mainly towards keto will be huge this year.

 What food trends are most looking forward to in 2019?
 Are there any that you’re already loving?
 Leave me a comment and let me know!